 Scroll down to learn about our distributing partners and see photos from Kenya and Liberia

 Dignity4Girls uses a pattern developed by Days for Girls International.

 After recieving over 2,000 U.S. sewn kits, which helped introduce the washable pad concept to the region, Kisii, Kenya no longer receives U.S. kits.
-The skilled ladies of Kisii, led by seamstress Glaldys, have their own established Days for Girls trained sewing enterprise and have sewn over 1,500 kits for their community.
+The skilled ladies of Kisii, led by seamstress Glaldys, have their own established Days for Girls trained sewing enterprise and have sewn over 3000 washable pads for their community.

 These trained seamstresses distribute to schools and churches while presenting special health education.
 The team has reached over 20 schools 35 churches, and three special girls schools for the deaf.

 Over 5,000 U.S. sewn kits have been shipped to Liberia, to schools operated by the Liberian Children's Ministry, under the direction of Joe Boway.
 Joe was born in the jungles of Liberia and as a child came to Christ through a missionary family.
 Due to civil wars, Joe and many others ended up in refugee camps.

 For 14 years civil war prevented most schools from operating; as a result, today more than half of the adults in Liberia are illiterate.
 Joe, who now lives in Fort Wayne, Indiana, with his wife and sons, created the Liberian Children's Ministry as a way to educate children in the jungle regions.
 Joe now oversees 15 schools and over 6,500 students!

 A team from Elmhurst, Illinois, traveled to Liberia in 2019 to help distribute kits to school girls and teachers.
 Those who received the kits shared the importance of the snaps and how that provides them the ability to move freely, even during their periods.
 A freedom they had not had before.
 Their previous restricted movements often caused embarrassment so the girls were very thankful.